 - Sending invitations to new Users

-To get started, first select the Notification scenario you would like to customize.
+To get started, first select the notification scenario you would like to customize.
 Notification scenarios are events that take place during a booking lifecycle which trigger emails and SMS to be sent.
 You should note that there are different scenarios for Users and Customers, each with their own templates.
 ScheduleOnce provides out-of-the-box templates for more than 30 different notification scenarios.
-Learn more about Notification scenariosSections of the Notification templates editor
+Learn more about notification scenariosSections of the Notification templates editor

 When you open the Editor you will see the following sections:

 Left – Template creation pane - This is where templates are listed.
 Here you can copy, rename or delete templates.